Rock Hudson: Awards

-In popular culture
+In media

 Hudson was parodied as actor Rock Quarry in The Flintstones episode "The Rock Quarry Story" (1961).

-Hudson has been the subject of three plays: Rock (2008), starring Michael Xavier as Hudson, For Roy (2010), starring Richard Henzel as Hudson, and Hollywood Valhalla (2011), starring Patrick Byrnes as Hudson.
+Hudson has been the subject of three plays: Rock (2008), starring Michael Xavier as Hudson, For Roy (2010), starring Richard Henzel as Hudson, and Hollywood Valhalla (2011), starring Patrick Joseph Byrnes as Hudson.

 The story of Hudson's marriage was depicted in the 1990 TV film Rock Hudson, starring Daphne Ashbrook as Gates and Thomas Ian Griffith as Hudson.

 Hudson is portrayed by Jake Picking in the 2020 miniseries Hollywood, a revisionist tale of post-World War II Hollywood.

-Hudson's inability to get his only line right in Winchester '73 – "Would that it were so simple" is parodied in Hail, Caesar! by the Coen Brothers.

-British band Big Audio Dynamite's debut album, This Is Big Audio Dynamite, contains a song about the AIDS crisis titled "Stone Thames."
-The phrase was derived from "Rock Hudson" by replacing "Rock" with "Stone," and "Hudson" (also the name of a river) with "Thames."
+Kelly Clarkson has a song of her tenth album Chemistry called "Rock Hudson".
+Released in 2023.